GabrielBueno200/AutomaticSkullLandmarksDetection/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project
-The project is a Computer Science undergraduate thesis conducted at FEI University Center.
+The project is a Computer Science undergraduate thesis conducted at University Center of FEI.
 This undergraduate thesis presents a new approach for automatically identifying cephalometric landmarks in segmented skull tomographic images using bio-inspired algorithms and Convolutional Neural Networks (CNN).
 The goal is to improve the accuracy and efficiency of this process, benefiting medical and dental professionals in their analysis of craniofacial structures.

 ### Methodology
 The proposed methods consists of a workflow (Fig. 1) containing six steps for detecting fiducial points in CT images and